FinalVossler/Root-Front-Host/README.md

 Add Page creation feature for admin

 - Create a post search input
+- Ability to sort posts in a page
+- Ability to delete a post
+- Ability to edit a post
 - WIP: Backend implemented and part of the frontend implemented as well.
 Continue the work

 Add post assignment to page for admin